confidentidiots/confidentidiots.github.io/_contumacious/2018-03-01-a-card-maker.md

 Behold - the Contumacious Commuter Card maker.
 Or, [cccards](https://confidentidiots.com/cccards/) as I like to call it. ([source code](https://github.com/confidentidiots/cccards))

+*Note: at the time of writing this, there are only 4 cards.*

 ![cards](/assets/contumacious/2018-03-01-a-card-maker/cards.jpg)

 Do you like the cards?
 The colours?
 The art?
+If you do, I'll make a few more cards worthy of a deck.

 Let me know in the comments!